 Note-taking from lectures

 There are a number of very good reasons for taking notes while you listen to a lecture, even if you’re given a handout which includes the main ideas (for example, PowerPoint slides).
 You might take notes in your notebook, laptop or notebook computer, or you may annotate (add notes to) any handout you’ve received.
+A handout may be uploaded to the VLE (virtual learning environment) by your lecturer in advance of the lecture or seminar.

 Firstly, taking notes will help you to concentrate.
 Most people find it difficult to listen to someone speaking continuously for long periods and to stay focused.
 This may be even more difficult when English is not your first language.
 Taking notes as you listen will help you to stay focused.
 It will also ensure that you’re listening actively, mentally processing what you hear, and making decisions about what to note down.